algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Documents Structure

-The structure showed below would allow team members to access every file quickly and efficiently.
-Therefore, all of the team members should follow this structure and ask for any adjustment if needed.
+The structure shown below would allow team members to access every file quickly and efficiently.
+Therefore, all of the team members should follow this structure and ask for any adjustments if needed.

 ```md
 2024-2025-project-4-web-fpga-team-5